JasonCromer/Personal_Projects/Amazon Alexa Apps/README.md

-#Instructions on building and developing the Big O Helper app
+#Instructions on building and developing the Runtime Helper app

 ##Building